True Godliness

 A Tale of Two Conversions: Shallow

-I had a close-knit group of friends I hung out with.
-I had a car, a job and a measure of independence I had never felt before.
+I had a small, close-knit group of friends I hung out with.
+I had a car, a job, and a measure of independence I had never felt before.
 Times were good.
 I felt content – aside from the occasional pangs of teen angst over my considerable lack of ability to charm the ladies.

 God.